 To share an entire file geodatabases with other portal members or the public, compress the file geodatabase and add it to your ArcGIS Enterprise portal.
 If you're a member of a role that has publishing privileges, you can publish the file geodatabase contents as a hosted feature layer that can be used in maps, apps, and analysis.

 Depending on your privileges, you can do the following with file geodatabases in an ArcGIS Enterprise portal:

-- If you're a member of a role that has privileges to create content, you can add a file geodatabase to your portal and share it with other members of your portal.
+- If you're a member of a role that has privileges to create content, you can add a file geodatabase as an item and share it with other members of your organization.
 The people you share it with can download the file geodatabase and access its contents.
-The file geodatabase must be compressed in a .zip file to add it to your portal.
+The file geodatabase must be compressed in a .zip file to add it to your organization.

-- If you're member of a role that has privileges to publish hosted feature layers and your file geodatabase contains feature classes and tables, you can publish the contents of the zipped file geodatabase as a single hosted feature layer.
-Or, you can add individual feature classes to maps in ArcGIS Pro and publish hosted feature layers to your portal.
+- If you're member of a role that has privileges to publish hosted feature layers and the file geodatabase contains data, you can publish the contents of the zipped file geodatabase as a single hosted feature layer.
+Or, you can add individual feature classes to maps in ArcGIS Pro and publish hosted feature layers.
 You, and the people you share the hosted feature layers with, can visualize the layer data in maps and apps and analyze the data.

 - Any hosted feature layer can be configured to allow portal members to export data from it.
 If the owner of the layer or organization administrator enables this capability and shares the layer with you, you can export the hosted feature layer data to a file geodatabase.
 Download the file geodatabase from the portal and use its contents in desktop apps, other ArcGIS Enterprise portals, or ArcGIS Online organizations.